Separate but Together: Unsupervised Federated Learning for Speech Enhancement from Non-IID Data: Experimental Framework

 \subsection{Training details}

-For our simulations, a uniformly randomly sampled set of $|\mathcal{A}^{(r)}|=\nicefrac{C}{4}$ clients is chosen to contribute to the update of $r$-th communication round.
-Each client that is available at communication round $r$ performs training on their private data $\D_c = (\D_c^{m}, \D_c^{n})$ for $K$ optimization steps equivalent to one local epoch $K= \lfloor \nicefrac{|\D_c|}{B} \rfloor$, where $B$ is the batch size.
+For our simulations, a uniformly randomly sampled set with a cardinality of $|\mathcal{A}^{(r)}|=\nicefrac{C}{4}$ clients is chosen to contribute to the update of $r$-th communication round.
+Each client that is available at communication round $r$ performs training on its private data $\D_c = (\D_c^{m}, \D_c^{n})$ for $K$ optimization steps equivalent to one local epoch $K_c= \lfloor \nicefrac{|\D_c|}{B} \rfloor$, where $B$ is the batch size.
 The signal-level loss function used (see Section \ref{sec:method:local_training}) is the negative permutation-invariant scale-invariant signal to distortion ratio (SI-SDR) \cite{le2019sdr}:

 where $\alpha = \widehat{\y}^\top \y /\|\y\|^2$ makes the loss invariant to the scale of the estimated source $\widehat{\y} \in \R^T$ and the target signal $\y$.
 We train all our local-client models using the Adam optimizer \cite{adam} with an initial learning rate of $10^{-3}$ and a batch size of $B=6$ to obtain maximum parallelization on a single Nvidia GeForce RTX 2080 Ti.